menu

 5 ideas for under the stairs space

-Low, angular and narrow, the under the stairs space is often complex to fit out.
-And yet, it’s a place that can prove very useful, because as we often say and hear, there’s never enough storage space in a house.
+Low, angular, and narrow designing the space under a staircase is often a complex challenge.
+Yet, it’s an area that can prove to be incredibly useful, because as we often say, there’s never enough storage space in a home.

-In older homes, the space under the stairs was often used as a hallway or access to the cellars.
-Nowadays, staircases have become real architectural features, integrated directly into the main living areas.
-They are therefore a natural part of our living space, and must be able to adapt to new functions.
+In older houses, the space beneath the stairs was typically used as a passageway or access to the cellar.
+Today, staircases have become true architectural features, seamlessly integrated into the main living areas.
+They naturally form part of our living spaces and should therefore adapt to new functions.

-We’re convinced that your under the stairs space can be optimized, so let us tell you how.
-But to begin with, you’ve probably already asked yourself the following question:
+At JOA, we are convinced that this often-overlooked space can be optimized let us show you how.
+But first, you’ve probably already asked yourself this question:

 What kind of storage should be provided under the stairs ?

-There are many possible solutions.
-In any case, at JOA, we like to make the most of our staircases.
-Their structure already gives them a unique style that advocates lightness and sturdiness.
-Combined with a piece of furniture integrated into the space under the stairs, it’s a winning combo every time, making it the centerpiece of your home.
+There are many possibilities.
+In every case, at JOA, we aim to highlight the beauty of our staircases.
+Their structure already embodies a unique style that combines lightness and strength.
+When paired with a custom-built unit fitted beneath, it’s a guaranteed winning combination transforming your staircase into a true centerpiece of your home.

 Up suspended staircase with integrated bookcase.

-Whatever your project idea, let us inspire you with our various staircase solutions and discover the one that suits you best.
+Whatever your vision may be, let yourself be inspired by our various under-stair design solutions to find the one that suits you best.
 Here are a few concrete examples.

 Sideboard and built-in bookcase staircase - Bamboo and metal